htmldbjs/htmldbjs/docs/methods/validate.md

 ### `HTMLDB.validate`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method validates the record specified by `object` to be inserted or updated in the `tableElement`.

 #### Description